The Jaya Blues Story...so far

 "Jaya" translates most closely to "glory or glorious"....so we have a high standard to reach!!!
 Our home is the Jaya Pub.
 The Jaya Pub has been the home of live music in Jakarta for 40 years.
 Legendary performers like George Benson, James Brown, Dionne Warwick and Earth, Wind and Fire jammed at the Jaya after performing at Java Jazz.
 Jaya Blues draws on this rich archive of experience and musical culture.
 All band members have been part of this history and are keen to revive blues and soul music and open it up to a new generation of Jakartans, visitors and music loving expatriates.

 Following a blues tradition, Jaya Blues will treat Jaya Pub as its home base, performing classic standards in our own way and a range of other great songs every Sunday, joined by some of the best guest players and fans.
-From our home base, we will take our music to other venues, joining the blues and jazz communities, and telling you all about it here.
+From our home base, we will take our music to other venues, joining the blues and jazz communities.

 Blues music is regarded as the inspiration of most modern music.
 It is sometimes mistaken for being about loss or heartache but those who love it know blues as about overcoming hardship, about fighting through troubles, and coming out the other side.
 Blues is honest music; it doesn't hide the tough side of life.
 For some reason, listening to blues makes people feel good.